Why do these non-surgical cosmetic procedures cost so much? Anti-aging on a budget

 Kudos to you for asking about this!
-I’ve been thinking a lot about that too lately and trying to figure out whether there’s a better, slightly less expensive way to offer these treatments to more people and still ensure high quality.
-It’s a more difficult question than you think because the cost of goods (the wholesale cost of of Botox/Dysport, Thermage tips, laser repairs and maintenance etc) are high and the need for actually well-trained medical staff is high and sometimes space is expensive, but not always.
-Some “medispas” try to cut costs by hiring poorly trained non medical staff, but I think the quality really suffers then.
+I’ve been thinking a lot about this too lately: cosmetic procedures cost.
+I have been trying to figure out whether there’s a better, slightly less expensive way to offer these treatments to more people and still ensure high quality.
+It’s a more difficult question than you might think.
+Why?

-It also depends on the community.
-The midwest less expensive and the coasts much more so, etc. But….overall I agree with you…..we need a way to make these services more available for less!!
+4. It also depends on the community.
+The midwest is less expensive and the coasts much more.

 Hope this helps, Dr. I